genevaers/User-Documentation/docs/AdvancedFeatures/OverviewLookupPaths.md

 - [Extract-phase record filters](../Reference/Workbench/LogicTextERFStatements.md)
 - [Extract-phase record logic](../Reference/Workbench/LogicTextERLStatements.md)

+Note that a lookup path can only be called from logic text in the extract phase.

 A symbol **always uses the default value** in:

 - A lookup from a Column Lookup Field